 The result was a powerful evidence-based research report that informed our client about how it could become a more attractive employer to the targeted cohort.
 The organisation responded by implementing a number of changes to its employee proposition to improve its prospects of engaging with and attracting the best talent.

-The project further resulted in Armstrong Craven creating a talent pipeline of 35 senior females across the region.
-Placements are already being made and regular networking is enabling our client to manage this talent pool directly.
+The project further resulted in Armstrong Craven creating a talent pipeline of 35 senior women across the region.
+Placements are already being made, and regular networking enables our client to manage this talent pool directly.

-Diversity is not something you can pay lip service to.
-It has to be ingrained in an organisation’s culture.
-It is not about tackling issues like gender or race or age or sexual orientation in isolation.
-It is about developing robust policies and practices and embedding them into the way a corporate does business across all of its territories.
+Diversity and inclusion in the workplace is not something you can pay lip service to.
+It has to be ingrained in an organisation's culture.
+It is not about tackling issues like gender, race, age, or sexual orientation in isolation.
+It is about developing robust policies and practices and embedding them into how a corporation does business across all territories.

 We know from our work how transformational diversity and inclusion in the workplace can be for organisations that get it right.
 So if you would like to discuss developing diversity and inclusion within your organisation’s unique talent strategy, please contact Armstrong Craven’s specialist team today.
 Also, be sure to check out our Diversity Mapping, Pipelining & Insights services and see how we can help your organisation.